From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 However, the shy Fernandes immediately became an important part of the team and managed to transform Novara from relegation-battlers to play-off contenders in only half a season.

-At 19, he made the move to Udinese and then had a stint at Sampdoria before the transfer to Sporting CP, which is where he really started to turn heads.
+At 19, he made the move to Udinese and then had a stint at Sampdoria before joining Sporting CP, which is where he really started to turn heads.

 “It was an excellent first impression,” former team-mate Jefferson told Goal.
 “He immediately stood out because of his will and determination.